Phimosis is when the foreskin can not be retracted (backward) due to a too-narrow opening.

-Phimosis is often confused with the brief state of the frenulum but the main difference is that the phimosis produces a band of scar tissue that forms in the foreskin while the short frenulum means that it is too short.
-In both cases, this prevents you from pulling the foreskin backwards.
+Phimosis is often confused with the brief state of the frenulum, but the main difference is that the phimosis produces a band of scar tissue that forms in the foreskin, while the short frenulum means that it is too short.
+In both cases, this prevents you from pulling the foreskin backward.

 The treatment of phimosis

-Phimosis usually resolves in infants and young children by the time they reach their third year.
-The foreskin becomes loose allowing it to be retracted so no treatment is needed; however, if it causes problems with urination or results in an infection, then timely treatment is necessary, which is necessary to prevent it from becoming paraphimosis.
+Phimosis usually resolves in infants and young children by reaching their third year.
+The foreskin becomes loose, allowing it to be retracted, so no treatment is needed; however, if it causes problems with urination or results in an infection, then timely treatment is necessary, which is necessary to prevent it from becoming paraphimosis.

 The treatment can be surgical or non-surgical.
 These include:

-- Stretching the foreskin using a balloon and other device.
+- You are stretching the foreskin using a balloon and another device.